Life's Moments with XOXOX: A Family & Lifestyle Blog

 In the 1960s, more revolutionary changes were still to come.
 Designer Yves Saint Laurent unveiled Le Smoking, a women’s tuxedo with stylish trousers that became an iconic symbol of modern femininity and women’s empowerment.

-See also How Did Women's Fashion Change In The 1920s
+See also What Was Women's Fashion In The 70s

 The Triumph of Pants